Upload SourceMap During Project Build¶

 /**

-* Used during debugging, determines the log level produced
+* Used during debugging, sets the level of logs generated.

 */